 Amex Pay Over Time is a program that allows Amex customers who hold charge cards to opt to pay for certain charges over time, much like they would with a normal credit card.
 It essentially allows your charge card to operate as a credit card where you can carry a balance over to the next month.

 But Pay Over Time is usually meant to cover short-term time frames where you can’t fully pay off your bill.
 Think of it as a way to extend your payments out by a few months rather than a few years.
+That’s not to say you can’t take years to pay off your balance, it’s just not necessarily designed for that type of long-term borrowing.

 What are Amex charge cards?